Coming to campus?

 Services for students with disabilities include but are not limited to the following:

-Students requiring accommodations while attending MSC Southeast should contact Student Services.
+Students requiring accommodations while attending MSC Southeast should contact the Student Affairs office.
 You may do so by filling out the Disability Services Request Form or use the contact information below.

 Students will be asked to fill out a Student Accommodation Request (SAR) form.
 The college requests that students give a three weeks notice to allow time for any needed accommodations such as equipment, supplies or a sign language interpreter.